Status: Received Royal Assent on June 4, 2019

 Ministry responsible: Treasury Board and Finance

-Bill 1: the Carbon Tax Repeal Act has passed to eliminate the carbon tax and help remove the burden on families and job creators.
+Bill 1: the Carbon Tax Repeal Act has eliminated Alberta's provincial carbon tax and repealed the Climate Leadership Act to help remove the financial burden on families and job creators.

-- repeal the Climate Leadership Act on May 30, 2019 at 12:01 am and end the Alberta Climate Leadership Adjustment Rebate
+- repealed the Climate Leadership Act on May 30, 2019 and ended the Alberta Climate Leadership Adjustment Rebate

-- give gas stations and other fuel re-sellers that hold fuel at the time of repeal 30 days to apply for a refund of the carbon tax paid when they purchased that fuel
+- gave gas stations and other fuel re-sellers that held fuel at the time of repeal 30 days to apply for a refund of the carbon tax paid when they purchased that fuel

-- shorten the time period to apply for outstanding refunds or rebates from 4 years to 2 years
+- shortened the time period to apply for outstanding refunds or rebates from 4 years to 2 years

-- fuel users have until the end of 2019 to apply for rebates in respect of fuel used for an exempt purpose in 2017
+- fuel users had until the end of 2019 to apply for rebates in respect of fuel used for an exempt purpose in 2017

 - re-sellers that sold tax-exempt fuel in 2019 have until the end of 2021 to apply for a refund on the tax they paid when they purchased the fuel

-- remove the spending restrictions on existing carbon tax revenue and make sure the carbon tax is not charged on sales after it’s repealed
+- removed the spending restrictions on existing carbon tax revenue and made sure the carbon tax was not charged on sales after it’s repealed

 - Carbon tax repeal helps Albertans get back to work (May 22, 2019)